 Even just the two million children in the United Kingdom who live in poverty must have been so in awe by this elaborate display.
 My mum has to work two jobs and we have rats in our flat, but look at Princess Beatrice’s fascinator!
 A family could likely eat for a year just from the cost of one of those hats.
 That is how fairy tales work, though.
 One person is plucked from the masses to live in luxury.
 All the other townspeople, teacups, step sisters, the other two members of Destiny’s Child—they are all left in the village to continue toiling.

 Maybe this is why people seem so willing to accept vast discrepancies in wealth, especially here in America.
 Fairytales about princesses were the stories I grew up with, even though I did not live in a village with a large castle looming off in the distance.
 Perhaps because we replaced being ruled by a wealthy monarch with a market-based system kick started by violence and oppression, and a fairy tale set on the lawn of a plantation is less palatable.
-Oh wait.
+Well except as the venue for white people’s weddings.

 We no longer have a king, but we have a small percentage of people who hold the most wealth and they still got that way by screwing the rest of us over.
 I recently watched a documentary series on HBO titled McMillions.
 The show details how this one guy stole the winning McDonalds Monopoly game pieces before they ended up in the fast food restaurants, and he gave them to friends and family in exchange for a percentage of the prize.
 The FBI was very upset about this.
 So was McDonalds.
 Customers are being tricked to think that they can buy a hamburger and win one million dollars and these scoundrels are robbing the McDonalds customer of this chance.
 It is not fair to the people!